-Number of Board Members Percentage of the Board Number of Senior Board Positions (Chair, Senior Independent Director and Committee Chair)
+Number of Board Members Percentage of the Board Number of Senior Board Positions (Chair, Senior Independent Director and Chair of Audit Committee)

 Men 3 50% 2

-Women 3 50% 2
+Women 3 50% 1

-Although, the Company is not a FTSE 350 company, it meets the recommendations of the Parker Review Committee that each FTSE 350 company should have at least one director from an ethnic minority background by 2024 so as to improve the ethnic and cultural diversity of UK company boards as can be seen from the table below.
-The Board also meets the new Listing Rule and the FCA's targets that at least one Director is from an ethnic minority background.
-This position is held by Hussein Barma.
+Although, the Company is not a FTSE 350 company, it meets the recommendations of the Parker Review Committee that each FTSE 350 company should have at least one director from an ethnic minority background by 2024 so as to improve the ethnic and cultural diversity of UK company boards as can be seen from the following table.
+The Board also meets the UK Listing Rule and the FCA's targets that at least one Director is from an ethnic minority background.
+Hussein Barma is from an ethnic minority background.

-Ethnic Background Reporting
+Ethnic Background Reporting as at 31 July 2024

-Number of Board Members Percentage of the Board Number of Senior Board Positions (Chair, Senior Independent Director and Committee Chair) White British or other White (including minority white groups) 5 83% 3 Asian/Asian British 1 17% 1
+Number of Board Members Percentage of the Board Number of Senior Board Positions (Chair, Senior Independent Director and Chair of Audit Committee) White British or other White (including minority white groups) 5 83% 2 Asian/Asian British 1 17% 1